im-mi/autocomplete_legacy/README.markdown

 - Show more results in less area (make the window fixed-size and scrollable)
 - Work with fixed-position input fields (attach directly to the parent element)
-- Have better performance (limit the number of results, have a cache system that actually works) ... and more.
+- Have better performance (limit the number of results, have a cache system that actually works)
+- ... and more.

-Note that many of these features can be adjusted inside script.js.
+Note that many of these features can be adjusted by modifying script.js, style.css, or main.php.

 # Licence